 2018 of AUD \$1 = \$0.9733 CAD) and 8,000,000 ordinary shares of Matador based on an underlying value of AUD \$0.25/share (the "Consideration Shares") for a total consideration of AUD \$5.25 million.
-The Company will also receive 833,333 options exercisable at a price of AUD \$0.30 a share for a period of 2 years following the date of issuance.
+The Company also received 833,333 options exercisable at a price of AUD \$0.30 a share for a period of 2 years following the date of issuance.

-Benton was operating under an exclusivity agreement with Matador Capital Pty Ltd ("Matador Capital") pursuant to which it has received AUD \$120,000 in cash from Matador Capital and was to continue to receive AUD \$50,000 per month from Matador until all conditions in the binding term sheet were satisfied.
-The payments made by Matador during the exclusivity period were deducted from the AUD \$3.25 million cash payment.
-The exclusivity payments were recorded as a reduction to the deferred exploration and evaluation expenditures associated with the Cape Ray project.
+Benton was operating under an exclusivity agreement with Matador Capital Pty Ltd ("Matador Capital") pursuant to which it received AUD \$120,000 in cash from Matador Capital and was to continue to receive AUD \$50,000 per month from Matador until all conditions in the binding term sheet were satisfied.
+The payment made by Matador during the exclusivity period was deducted from the AUD \$3.25 million cash payment.
+The exclusivity payment was recorded as a reduction to the deferred exploration and evaluation expenditures associated with the Cape Ray project.